 Grab Viewers’ Attention

 There is no denying that present-day audience holds the attention span of a goldfish and there are only a certain number of ways you can retain attention.
 According to research, 68% viewers remember video rather than reading the text it includes.
-In other words, startups ought to go for promotional videos that are fun to watch and are less influenced by text.
+In other words, startups ought to go for promotional youtube videos that are fun to watch and are less influenced by text.

 From Viewers to Potential Customers

 Excess of anything is a disaster, even attention.
 A video full of interesting facts and funny emotions without any business need may misinterpret your channel’s image.
 To promote your startup, make sure your video content successfully delivers the message and leave viewers intrigued enough to seek for more information on the product.
 Further, your video needs to have a point of call-to-action that can direct viewers towards learning more about your product.

 Quality Not Quantity